Water privatization has spurred scientists, environmentalists, and business executives into a heated debate.

 Such discoveries serve as proof that the government’s extremely short-oriented mindset of water being treated as a basic human right can lead to devastating consequences in the long run.

 Benefits of a cap-and-trade system

-Water privatization opens up the possibility of transferring ownership, which creates an incentive to use property more productively.
+Water privatization opens up the possibility of transferring ownership, which creates an incentive to use the property more productively.
 According to environmentalists Dosi and Easter, “water laws must be changed so that water users can sell or lease water for varying lengths of time.”
-After all, cap and trade offers stimulate companies to invest in more efficient technologies in order to reduce costs of buying new permits throughout the years.
+After all, cap and trade offers stimulate companies to invest in more efficient technologies in order to reduce the costs of buying new permits throughout the years.

 The state of California serves as a perfect example to prove the effectiveness of cap and trade programs.
 Recent data show that California’s use of cap and trade programs in its air pollutions policy has enabled great success, as just 3 percent above its 2020 goal of reducing emissions to 1990 levels.
 California’s strategy has not only driven emissions down, but has also enabled its economy to take off.

 While this example is based on air pollution, the same could be done with water.
 Although I concede that the argument for treating water as a human right is valid and significant, I insist that organizations should be emphasizing the future of our planet and the well-being of the future generations that will lead the world of tomorrow.
 Water privatization presents a strong opportunity to fight water scarcity.
 Through market competition, higher water prices, and cap and trade programs, water supply can not only be controlled, but also be effectively managed.